pijll/18xx-unified-rules/games/18Chesapeake.md

 * from high to low share value
 * right to left on the stock market
 * top to bottom in a stack on one stock market cell

+At the end of each set of operating rounds, the next available non-permanent train is removed from the game.

 ### Railroad Company Operations